-Such a unique forest has formed in the central part of Santa Cruz – one of Galápagos Islands.
+Such a unique forest has formed in the central part of Santa Cruz – one of the Galápagos Islands.
 This unusual forest though is in immediate peril and can disappear soon.

 Scalesia pedunculata